Package 'TDLM'

 distance

-a squared matrix representing the distance between locations (see Details).
+A squared matrix representing the distance between locations (see Details).

 opportunity

-a squared matrix representing the number of opportunities between locations (see Details).
+A squared matrix representing the number of opportunities between locations (see Details).
 Can be easily computed with extract_opportunities().

 param

-a vector of numeric value(s) used to adjust the importance of distance or opportunity associated with the chosen law.
-A single value or a vector of several parameter values can be used (see Return).
+A numeric vector or a single numeric value used to adjust the importance of distance or opportunity associated with the chosen law.
 Not necessary for the original radiation law or the uniform law (see Details).

 model

-a character indicating which model to use.
+A character indicating which model to use.

 nb_trips

-a numeric value indicating the total number of trips.
+A numeric value indicating the total number of trips.
 Must be an integer if average = FALSE (see Details).

 out_trips

-a numeric vector representing the number of outgoing trips per location.
+A numeric vector representing the number of outgoing trips per location.
 Must be a vector of integers if average = FALSE (see Details).

 in_trips

-a numeric vector representing the number of incoming trips per location.
+A numeric vector representing the number of incoming trips per location.
 Must be a vector of integers if average = FALSE (see Details).

 average

-a boolean indicating if the average mobility flow matrix should be generated instead of the nbrep matrices based on random draws (see Details).
+A boolean indicating if the average mobility flow matrix should be generated instead of the nbrep matrices based on random draws (see Details).

 nbrep